babaks/DSI/DOE/README.md

-# DSI
-Data Science Initiative at UC Irvine
+# Design of Experiments.
+This course was taught by Navneet Hakhu for the UCI Data Science Initiative (DSI)